• Skip to main content

 Computed Tomography

 CT enables accurate grading of popliteal arterial stenoses and evaluation of surrounding muscular anomalies.
-It also tells about aberrant muscle and other tissue surrounding the artery, arterial diseases, and thrombosed popliteal artery aneurysm.
+It also tells about aberrant muscle and other tissue surrounding the artery, arterial diseases, and thrombosed popliteal artery aneurysms.
 Computed tomography can detect occlusion, deviation, and stenosis of the popliteal arteries.

 CT can also confirm normal anatomy on the other leg.